Financial Conduct Authority v Arch Insurance (UK) Ltd & others: Oaxaca / Flat Iron

+PizzaExpress

+In the PizzaExpress case, a preliminary legal question arose concerning how the "one occurrence" policy limit applied to the sub-limits within their insurance policy.
+A hearing on this specific issue took place on May 19, 2023, and the judgment was delivered shortly after on May 26, 2023 ([2023] EWHC 1269 (Comm).
+The Court of Appeal subsequently refused permission to appeal this judgment.
+Following these legal determinations on the preliminary issue, the case was ultimately settled between the parties.

 Reception

 Since the issue was originally raised, insurance policies have been amended to explicitly state whether cover is provided for lockdown measures.

 In reaction to the Supreme Court's ruling, Huw Evans, director general of the Association of British Insurers, stated that "the insurance industry expects to pay out over £1.8bn in COVID-19 related claims".
 Hiscox stated that only a third of its policies would have to pay out, at an extra cost of $48 million (equivalent to £35 million) to the company.
 The law firm Reed Smith declared the judgement "a catastrophic outcome for insurers".